 Summer Infant Baby Wave Deluxe Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 William Lockett III started the Summer Infant company in 1985, naming it after his baby Summer.
 The new father wanted somewhere to set his baby down while he did other things, so he created the original bouncy seat.
 Since the original bouncy seat, Summer Infant has made a wide range of baby gear including monitors, strollers, cribs, and bathtubs.

-The baby Wave had a maximum decibel level of 103.6 db, which is similar tot he other items we tested.
+The Baby Wave had a maximum decibel level of 103.6 db, which is similar tot he other items we tested.
 However, it has a distorted staticky sound unless it is set to the quietest volume.
 This means deep sleeping parents may not hear baby at all.
 It also didn't perform well for noise cancellation or sound filtering with noise being transmitted to the parent unit of four out of the six settings.

 Ease of Use

 There isn't much to the Baby Wave.
 The power button is located on the front with the nightlight and talk button on the left side of the parent unit with the volume adjustment on the right.
 Adjusting the volume includes an audible beep that seems unnecessary and there is no indicator on the unit what the volume is or if you are moving it up or down, which would have been more useful than a beeping sound in the middle of the night that could wake up the other parent who is trying to sleep.
-With no other features, the Baby Wave is simple and straightforward without much guessing and should be easy to use int he middle of the night even when sleep deprived.
+With no other features, the Baby Wave is simple and straightforward without much guessing and should be easy to use in the middle of the night even when sleep-deprived.

+The Baby Wave earned its top metric score for range with an 8 of 10.
+The manufacturer claimed a range of 650 ft which is usually a line of sight measurement, though Summer Infant didn't specify this.
 In our tests, the Baby Wave worked up to 1350 ft outside in a line of sight with some static beyond 1000 ft.
 Indoors the Baby Wave worked through eight walls and 100 ft, though this might vary by depending on the kind of construction and other appliances that may interfere.
 The average distance was closer to five walls and 90 ft.

 This makes the Baby Wave a potential option for larger homes with greater distance between the nursery and master bedroom.
 However, given the poor sound clarity, we think parents are still better off with a different unit.

-The Baby Wave earned a 6 of 10 for features.
-This is about average for the group.
-The Baby Wave offers a remotely activated nightlight and talk to baby two way communication.
+The Baby Wave has an average number of features compared to the rest of the monitors.
+The Baby Wave offers a remotely activated nightlight and talk to baby two-way communication.
 It also has a room temperature sensor that wasn't very accurate in our tests with a variance of up to 8 degrees from the actual room temperature in one test.